Chaitan2004/student-internship-portal/README.md

   1. Open a new terminal in the folder where the stuint.py file is located.
   2. Run “stuint.py” file by using this command in the terminal.
   >> python stuint.py

+**Please refer to the User and Installation Manual for additional clarification and guidance.**